MENU

 The refrigerator light goes on...

 Savory cheesecakes are a great variation on their sweet cousins and really versatile.
 You can use almost any umami or savory ingredient.
-One key is to make sure that the ingredient you choose has been cooked enough to remove some of the moisture.
+Make sure that the ingredient you choose has been cooked enough to remove some of the moisture.
 For example, if the onions or mushrooms are put in the cheesecake raw, the water in them will steam and ruin your recipe.
-Roasting the vegetables helps reduce that inner moisture and brings a great savory flavor to the dish.
+Roasting the vegetables accomplishes this and brings a great savory flavor to the dish.

-This is a very rich dish, which is especially good since it is also only 317 calories.
-The umami flavors of the roasted onions, mushrooms and leeks enhances the creamy richness of the cream cheese and ricotta.
-The fresh oregano is not critical to the dish, but it brings a great balanced herbaceous flavor.
+This is a very rich dish – especially good since it is also only 391 calories.
+The umami flavors of the roasted onions, mushrooms, and leeks enhance the creamy richness of the cream cheese and ricotta.
+The fresh oregano is not critical to the dish, but brings a great balanced herbaceous flavor.

 Roasted Vegetable Cheesecake